Synthetic-Physiology-Lab/fucciphase/examples/reproducibility/README.md

 * [extract_calibration_data.ipynb](notebooks/extract_calibration_data.ipynb)
 * [percentage_reconstruction.ipynb](notebooks/percentage_reconstruction.ipynb) to estimate the cell cycle percentages
 * [phaselocking-workflow-lazy.ipynb](notebooks/phaselocking-workflow-lazy.ipynb) to process a trackmate file and render a video in Napari

-This is optional and provided to help you understand how FUCCIphase works internally.

 ---